...

 Views at Sanneomi Ranch do not disappoint!

-Samyang Ranch, also known as Samyang Roundhill, is one of the largest highland farms in Asia and a well-known destination in the Gangwon-Do region.
+Samyang Ranch, also known as Samyang Roundhill, is one of Asia’s largest highland farms and a well-known attraction in Gangwon-do.

-Note: Please note that this overview is based on available information, as I have not personally visited Samyang Ranch.
-Unlike Pure Sheep Ranch and Han Neul Sky Ranch, Samyang Ranch does not allow dogs, which has limited my ability to experience it firsthand.
+Note: This section is based on available research, as I haven’t personally visited Samyang Ranch.
+Unlike Pure Sheep Ranch and Han Neul Sky Ranch, Samyang Ranch does not allow dogs, which has prevented me from experiencing it firsthand.

 What to Expect

-The ranch is a working farm, so visitors have the unique opportunity to see how dairy farming operations work while enjoying the beautiful natural surroundings.
+As a working dairy farm, it offers a rare opportunity to see large-scale farming operations in action while enjoying the scenic natural surroundings.

 Activities and Attractions

-The ranch also features animal feeding stations and petting areas, similar to Pure Sheep Ranch and Han Neul Sky Ranch, where visitors can interact with sheep and other animals.
+• Animal Feeding & Petting Areas – Similar to Pure Sheep Ranch and Han Neul Sky Ranch, guests can interact with sheep and other livestock.

 Seasonal Operations